There were a raft of people with may skills who have been involved with creating the original Silverhawk Film and latterly the documentary:

 MARIUS LEGGE – Storyboard Artist.
 Marius had many years experience as an illustrator and storyboard artist, living and working in Portugal and the UK.
 He had the important job of creating a graphic novel of the Silverhawk story.
 The purpose of the storyboard was to help the group actors better understand the storyline because they could read it themselves.
 We plan to turn the storyboard into a graphic novel which will accompanies the finished DVD. http://mariuslegge.blogspot.com/

-CHRIS LEYLAND – Website Designer : Chris runs Array Media and was responsible for putting this website together – an important job and much appreciated.
+CHRIS LEYLAND – Website designer: Chris runs AM Studio and was responsible for putting this website together.
+An important job and much appreciated. https://weaream.studio

 BRIAN ABBOTT – Musician: Brian has been a musician of some talent and experience for many years.
 He provided us with some excellent special effects made in his recording studio.
-Brian is the guitarist with the Invisible Opera Company of Tibet. https://www.brianabbott.info/
+Brian is the guitarist vocalist and founding member of The Invisible Opera Company of Tibet. https://www.brianabbott.info/

-ALISON HUNT – Word Processing: Alison was of invaluable help with script analysis – she painstakingly typed out the script incuding details of each scene with each camera shot noted.
+ALISON HUNT – Word Processing: Alison was of invaluable help with script analysis – she painstakingly typed out the script including details of each scene with each camera shot noted.

-JANE HARRIS – Bookkeeper: Jane job was to oversee our double-entry booking which was an essential task in making sure we did not overspend our budget!
-Aside from bookkeeping Jan is also a Yoga Teacher of some repute in the Exeter area.
+JANE HARRIS – Bookkeeper: Jane’s job was to oversee our double-entry booking which was an essential task in making sure we did not overspend our budget!
+She accomplished this task with diligence and all necessary good humour!
+Aside from bookkeeping Jane is also a Yoga Teacher of some repute in the Exeter area.

 NIK PITCHER – Dramatherapist and Process Supervisor: Nik took on the role of process supervisor thus allowing us to understand the various difficulties and obstacles around us more objectively.
 An essential and valued task!

 SARAH SCOBLE – Consultant: Sarah had a valued role as an adviser and management consultant.
-Sarah was the former Programme Leader for the Exeter MA in Dramatherapy.
+Sarah was the former Programme Leader for the Exeter MA in Dramatherapy and is Honorary President of the European Consortium for Arts Therapies Education (ECArTE).

 KAT THOMAS – Exeter Scrap Store: Kat’s background is in design, fine art and environmental art and was our resources person at the beginning of the project.
 She worked at Exeter Scrap Store and knew how to get hold of most things which we needed! http://thepaperflorist.co.uk/home/about/